How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 This command integrates the Flathub repository, widening your access to various applications, including the Brave Browser.

-Install Brave Browser on Ubuntu via Flatpak
+Install Brave Browser via Flatpak

 After setting up Flathub, you can install the Brave Browser on your Ubuntu system with the below command: